-If the audiologist recommends a hearing aid, they will measure your or your child's ear.
+If the hearing specialist recommends a hearing aid, they will measure the ear.

-They will take an impression of your ear using a material like putty.
-The manufacturer then uses this impression to make a custom-fit mould that sits inside your ear and connects to the hearing aid.
+They take an impression using a material like putty.
+This is used to make a mould that sits inside the ear and connects to the hearing aid.

-You'll then be given an appointment to have the mould and hearing aid fitted.
+You'll get a fitting appointment to have the mould and hearing aid fitted.
 The mould is usually ready in a few weeks.

-In some cases the hearing aids may be fitted on the same day as your test.
-For example, if you need an open ear hearing aid that does not require an earmould.
+Sometimes hearing aids are fitted the same day as a hearing test.
+For example, this could happen if you need an open-ear hearing aid that does not need an earmould.

 During the fitting appointment, the hearing specialist will: